silviob99/Project-2-Linux-Administration-NginX-MySQL-PHP-LEMP/Step1-Installing-NginX-WebServer.md

  If it is green and running then you did everything correctly - you have just launched your Web Server in the Cloud.

- Before we can receive any traffice by our Web Server, we need to open **TCP port 80**
+ Before we can receive any traffice by our Web Server, we need to open **TCP port 80** which is default port that web browsers use to access web pages in the Internet.